This post may contain affiliate links, view our disclosure policy.

 Marco Island, the most well-known of Florida’s Ten Thousand Islands, is located just south of Naples, Florida.

-This beach is a bit more built-up than Captiva and Sanibel Islands, but that doesn’t mean it isn’t worth a visit!
+Marco Island Beach is a bit more built-up than Captiva and Sanibel Islands, but that doesn’t mean it isn’t worth a visit!

 Plus, Marco Island is home to Tigertail Beach, which is at the north end of the island.
 Here, you’ll find piles and piles (literally!) of shells to choose from.